mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 Once a service account is created with appropriate permissions by following [Grafana docs](https://grafana.com/docs/grafana/latest/administration/service-accounts/#to-create-a-service-account), generate an [API token](https://grafana.com/docs/grafana/latest/administration/service-accounts/#add-a-token-to-a-service-account-in-grafana) from the service account.
-Once the token has been generated, reports can be created using
+This API token must be set in the plugin configuration as well and this can be done either by [provisioning](#configuring-the-plugin) or from the Grafana UI.
+Once the token has been generated and configured in the plugin, reports can be created using

 ```
 $ curl --output=report.pdf -H "Authorization: Bearer <supersecrettoken>" "https://example.grafana.com/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>"